Find out which institutions offer the LPC by using our Course search.

 The skills element usually comprises about 25% of the course and includes legal research, drafting, interviewing, negotiating and advocacy, all of which will be developed throughout stages one and two.
 These skills are assessed through various different techniques.
 For instance, oral skills are often assessed via video, while written skills tend to be assessed by practice-based exercises.

-Teaching methods for the LPC obviously vary from institution to institution and from subject to subject.
+Teaching methods for the LPC vary from institution to institution and from subject to subject.
 Most providers use a combination of lectures, seminars and tutorials as the basis of the course.
-More technologically advanced teaching methods, such as the extensive use of DVD lectures, are increasingly common.
+More technologically advanced teaching methods, such as the use of DVD lectures and webinars, are increasingly common.

 Assessment of the LPC is the responsibility of the teaching institutions.
 It will undoubtedly comprise a mixture of written exams, course work and the assessment of skills.